CSProjectsEAL/BaseRepository/README.md

 - `type:test`: Contribution issue: for review test related issues, if something is missing from the tests, acceptance criteria etc.

 ### Other
-- `type:WIP`: If the issue hasn't been finalized and needs further work before grooming.
+- `type:WIP`: If the issue hasn't been finalized and needs further work before grooming, or answers from PO or stakeholder.

 You can define and assign custom labels that you need within your workflow or organization.